Art-Wolf/ApacheLogGenerator/README.md

 - Install Go if it is not there
 - Move the go script to the home directory
 - Kick off go script

+Code Deploy automatically deploys based on changes to master.